Five mistakes people make when buying a mattress topper for back pain

 The best mattress toppers for back pain can provide your mattress with additional support, helping to keep your spine correctly aligned and relieving aches and pains.
 Sleeping on the wrong type of mattress can worsen existing back pain and even cause painful new ailments.
 However, the right mattress topper can go some way to rectifying this, helping to provide you with the targeted lumbar support you need in order to get a decent night’s sleep.

 Quality sleep is crucial to our overall health, but back pain is one of the biggest disruptors of our rest.
 Whether you’re struggling to get comfortable or are repeatedly waking up throughout the night in agony, a mattress topper is a cost effective way of providing some back pain relief.
 But where to start?
-Just like the best mattresses of 2024, the best mattress toppers vary from product to product.
+Just like the best mattresses, the best mattress toppers vary from product to product.
 From firmness level, material, and primary function, each mattress topper is different, which means that they won’t all be a suitable solution to your back pain.

 As sleep experts and highly experienced mattress testers, we picked the Saatva Graphite Mattress Topper as the best mattress topper for back pain, thanks to its lumbar support, pressure relief and temperature regulation.
 However, starting at $325 for a twin, the Saatva Graphite sits firmly in the premium price category.
 So if you’re still on the hunt for the best mattress topper for your back pain, we have identified five common mistakes people make when shopping.
 Let’s take a closer look.